paulbrowne-irl/Outlook_Task_Sync/readme.md

 ![Outlook Tasks Screenshot](images/outlook-tasks.png)

-Synchronize (2 way) with an Excel file like the one below.
-Of course a typically todo / task list could have a hundred (or more items).
-At least mine does.
+The script synchronizes (2 way) with an Excel file like the one below.
+Of course a typical todo / task list could have a hundred (or more items).

 ![Excel Tasks Screenshot](images/excel-tasks.png)